-When the body cannot easily circulate blood, the symptoms of poor circulation often become apparent and will start affecting your appearance and lifestyle.
-Although poor blood circulation is not a health condition, it manifests in response to other health issues.
+When the body cannot easily circulate blood, signs of poor circulation often become apparent.
+These symptoms will be obvious as they will start affecting your appearance and your lifestyle.
+Although signs of poor blood circulation are not necessarily a health condition, these symptoms manifest in response to other health issues and vein conditions.
 These problems include blood clots, peripheral artery disease, diabetes, Raynaud’s disease, varicose veins, and obesity.
 Poor circulation is also more common among those who smoke as well as pregnant women.

 Signs of Poor Circulation